Chapter 1 History and Research Methods

 2. Practice: Make a list of the schools of thought that preceded the cognitive revolution and write a short description of each.

-3. Compare: What are some key differences between experimental and correlational research?
+3. Compare: What are some key differences between experimental and non-experimental research?

 1.3 Glossary